libfuse/sshfs/sshfs.rst

 -o directport=PORT
    directly connect to PORT bypassing ssh

--o slave
+-o passive
-   communicate over stdin and stdout bypassing network
+   communicate over stdin and stdout bypassing network.
+Useful for mounting local filesystem on the remote side.
+An example using dpipe command would be ``dpipe /usr/lib/openssh/sftp-server = ssh RemoteHostname sshfs :/directory/to/be/shared ~/mnt/src -o passive``

 -o disable_hardlink
    With this option set, attempts to call `link(2)` will fail with